matn7/Google-Platform-Notes/flashcard/Microservices.md

 ![Auth Code Grant Flow](flashcard-img/auth-code-grant-flow.png "Auth Code Grant Flow")

 In the steps 2 & 3, where client is making a request to Auth Server endpoint have to send the below important details:
-* client_id: the id which identifies the client application by the Auth Server.
+* client_ID: the ID which identifies the client application by the Auth Server.
 This will be granted when the client register first time with the Auth server.
 * redirect_url: the URI value which the Auth server needs to redirect post successful authentication.
 If a default value is provided during the registration then this value is optional.